 Homemade bird feeders can help the boys complete rank requirements.

-- Tiger Adventure – Backyard Jungle 2: Point out two different kinds of birds that live in your area.
+- Tiger Adventure – My Tiger Jungle 3: Point out two different kinds of birds that live in your area.
+With your parent/guardian, other caring adult, or den, find out more about one of these birds.

-- Wolf Adventure – Paws on the Path 7: Name two birds, two insects, and two other animals that live in your area.
+- Wolf Adventure – Paws on the Path 6: Name two birds, two insects, and/or two other animals that live in your area.
 Explain how you identified them.

 Most bird feeder instructions online call for using peanut butter to make the seeds stick to it.
 But if you have a Cub Scout with a peanut allergy, he won’t be able to participate unless you make a modification.
 A great substitution is solid vegetable shortening such as Crisco.